salrashid123/oauth2/README.md

-# TPM and AWS based Google Cloud Credential Access Token
+# TPM based Google Cloud Credential Access Token

-Implementations of various [TokenSource](https://godoc.org/golang.org/x/oauth2#TokenSource) types for use with Google Cloud.
-Specifically this repo includes code that allows a developer to acquire and use the following credentials directly and use them with the Google Cloud Client golang library:
+Implementations of [TokenSource](https://godoc.org/golang.org/x/oauth2#TokenSource) types for use with Google Cloud where the private key is encoded into a TPM.

 * **TPM**:  `access_token` for a serviceAccount where the private key is saved inside a Trusted Platform Module (TPM)
   *  `TPM based key" --> "GCP AccessToken`

-* **AWS**:  `access_token` for a Federated identity or GCP service account that is _derived_ from an AWS-SDK `AWSCredentials`.
-  * `AWS SDK Go Credential` --> `GCP AccessToken`.
-  *  GCP [Workfload Federation](https://cloud.google.com/iam/docs/workload-identity-federation-with-other-clouds) also allows you to exchange AWS for GCP Credentials but this library allows you to specify an arbitrary AWSCredential in code dynamically while workload federation requires a GCP-centric config file and environment variable.

 > NOTE: This is NOT supported by Google

+*BREAKING CHANGE*

+* removed AWS oauth provider (nobody's using it AFAIK)
+* refactor it to top-level package `github.com/salrashid123/oauth2` for simplicity

 ---